-Table A-85 srvctl modify network Parameters
+Table A-48 srvctl modify network Command Parameters

-Parameter Description -netnum network_number Specify a network number.
-The default is 1. -subnet subnet/netmask [/if1[if2]] Specifies a subnet number for the public network.
-The netmask and interfaces specified, if any, change those of the network you are modifying.
+Description Optionally, you can specify a network number that you want to modify.
+The default is 1.
+Optionally, you can specify a subnet number for the public network.
+The netmask and interfaces you specify, if any, change those of the network you are modifying.
 If you specify an IPv6 subnet, then enter a prefix length, such as 64, in place of netmask .
 If you do not specify any interface names, then the VIPs use any interface on the given subnet.
 If you are changing the network type using the -nettype parameter, then you must specify either an existing IPv4 or IPv6 network using the -subnet parameter.
-Additionally, the subnet and netmask you specify in the -subnet parameter do not change those of the network you are modifying. -nettype network_type Specify the network type: static, dhcp, autoconfig, or mixed. -iptype ip_type The type of IP address: ipv4, ipv6, or both. -pingtarget "ping_target_list" Specify a comma-delimited list of IP addresses or host names to ping. -verbose Verbose output.
+Additionally, the subnet and netmask you specify in the -subnet parameter do not change those of the network you are modifying.
+Optionally, you can modify the network type using this parameter, to static, dhcp, autoconfig, or mixed.
+Alternative to modifying the network type, you can modify the type of IP address to ipv4, ipv6, or both.
+Optionally, you can specify a comma-delimited list of IP addresses or host names to ping enclosed in double quotation marks ("").
+Optionally, you can use this parameter to display detailed output.

-- On Linux and UNIX systems, you must be logged in as root and on Windows, you must be logged in as a user with Administrator privileges to run this command. - You can modify the IP address type for a network from IPv4 to IPv6, or from IPv6 to IPv4.
+- You can only use this command with Oracle Clusterware. - On Linux and UNIX systems, you must be logged in as root and on Windows, you must be logged in as a user with Administrator privileges to run this command. - You can modify the IP address type for a network from IPv4 to IPv6, or from IPv6 to IPv4. - If you specify static for the network type, then you must provide the virtual IP address using the srvctl add vip command.